kreeedit/FLAME/README.md

 The LNO-ngram approach works as follows:

 1. Generate n-grams of specified length (k) from input texts
-2. For each n-gram, create variants by removing n tokens (where 1 ≤ n < k) Consider the medieval charter opening: "In nomine sancte et individue trinitatis amen"
+2. For each n-gram, create variants by removing n tokens (where 1 ≤ r < n) Consider the medieval charter opening: "In nomine sancte et individue trinitatis amen"
 4. Convert tokens to integers for efficient comparison
 5. Calculate Intersection over Union (IoU) similarity between texts